FREQUENTLY ASKED QUESTIONS (FAQ)

-Dogs start learning things from their mother from the moment they are born.
+Dogs start learning things from their mother from the moment they are mobile.
 They actually have a great deal of training already when you get them (from the mother dog).
-It's a common misconception that puppies are incapable of being trained to a high level.
-The ideal time to start training is immediately after you've acquired your dog.
+It’s a common misconception that puppies are incapable of being trained to a high level.
+The ideal time to start training is immediately after you’ve acquired your dog.
 A young 8 week old puppy is capable of training immediately.
-I generally recommend a puppy be at least 11-12 weeks old at the start of training, but they are capable of learning at any age.
+Lee likes a puppy be around 16 weeks old at the start of training, but they are capable of learning at any age.

 Great question!
 No. All dogs think the same way.
 A fourteen year old dog can be trained just as well as a fourteen week old dog.
-You might see more resistance from you older dog, since they've lived their entire life being the alpha.
-But that won't change their ability to be trained.
+You might see more resistance from you older dog, since they’ve lived their entire life being in charge.
+But that won’t change their ability to be trained.

 Great question!
 Not much.
 All dogs think the same way.
 Any breed of dog can be trained just as well as another.
-Some breeds may have a tendency to be more stubborn than others, but that won't change their ability to be trained.
+Some breeds may be more likely to be stubborn than others, but that won’t change their ability to be trained.

-I don't recommend that kids participate in the hands on training process until they are a little older or the dog is fully trained.
-Even the smartest kids can make a lot of mistakes when training and it's unfair to the dog to be physically corrected for a child's mistake.
+I don’t recommend that kids participate in the hands on training process until they are at least 12 years old AND only after the dog is fully respectful of the adults in the household.
+Even the smartest, most capable kids can make a lot of mistakes when training and it’s unfair to the dog to be physically corrected for a child’s mistake.
 Adults make enough mistakes as it is and we really want to minimize the corrections we have to apply to our dogs.
-This is another reason why I require dogs to participate in the boot camp program, to minimize the confusion and unfairness for your dog when it comes to training.
+This helps to minimize the confusion and unfairness for your dog when it comes to training.

-If you'd like your child to learn about responsibility, have them play, feed, and clean up after the dog.
-But leave the training up to you.
-(Taking the dog for a walk should not be left for children to do alone unless the children are highly capable as it can hurt your training results.)
+If you’d like your child to learn about responsibility, have them play with and clean up after the dog, but leave the training up to you.
+(Taking the dog for a walk is not for children to do alone.
+This is very unsafe for both the child and the dog.)